denten-papers/xp-routledge/proposal.md

 the digital humanities,[^ln-dh] a need arises for a programmatic vision of a field that can guide the formation of certificate programs, research labs, and undergraduate curricula.
-I plan for the present volume to answer the demand for such a vision and to go further in creating a paradigmatic "introduction to the field," which can go on to serve as a foundational text in the study of literature inflected by the Digital Humanities.
-Beyond these goals, I join the editors of the Routledge *Literature and Contemporary Thought* series in the desire to create a mutually-enriching dialog between literary criticism, theory, and recent developments in the digital humanities and computational culture studies.
+I plan for the present volume to answer the demand for such a vision and to go further by creating a paradigmatic "introduction to the field," which can go on to serve as a foundational text in the study of literature inflected by the Digital Humanities.
+Beyond these goals, I join the editors of the Routledge Literature and Contemporary Thought series in the desire to create a mutually enriching dialog between literary criticism, theory, and recent developments in the digital humanities and computational culture studies.